 Our advice is offered on a discretionary basis, meaning that you rely on us to formulate and implement investment decisions consistent with parameters and information you provide in advance (and subject to agreed upon limitations on our ability to change investment strategies or execute particular transactions without your approval).
+We engage and oversee subadvisers that formulate and implement the investment advice we provide to you.

 As an investment adviser, we have a duty to monitor and refresh the advice we give you at a frequency we believe to be in your best interest, taking into account the scope of our agreed relationship and disclosed limits on how we monitor different accounts.
-The minimum balance requirement to open or maintain a SA varies depending on your choice of investment strategy, style and asset class.
-The minimum balance requirement to open or maintain a SMA or wrap account typically varies according to criteria set by your Sponsor.
-With any account, you may incur additional fees, pay a higher fee rate, or become ineligible for certain services if your account falls below certain thresholds.
+The minimum balance requirement to open or maintain a SMA or wrap account typically varies depending on your choice of asset class as well as other criteria set by your Sponsor or Advisor.
+You may incur additional fees, pay a higher fee rate or become ineligible for certain services if your account falls below certain thresholds.

-We do not make available, or offer advice concerning, all types of asset classes, investments, or products.
-For example, some of our strategies or services use only one type of asset (i.e., ETFs or mutual funds, stocks and bonds, derivatives, etc.), or limit the menu of products to investments that are available from your custodian without additional cost to us, or give preference to affiliated funds or investments that cost us less or generate additional revenue for us, or our affiliates, as described in the next section.
+We do not make available, or offer advice concerning, all types of asset classes, investments or products.
+For example, we give preference to affiliated subadvisers over unaffiliated subadvisers when engaging a firm to formulate the investment advice we provide to you.
+Also, we (or our subadvisers) may give preference to affiliated funds or investments that cost us less or generate additional revenue for us, or our affiliates, as described in the next section.

-For more detailed information about our services, please see Items 4 and 7 of our Brochure at wfam.com/assets/public/pdf/legal/form-adv-part-2a-wellscap.pdf.
+For more detailed information about our services, please see Items 4, 7 and 10 of our Brochure at wfam.com/assets/public/pdf/legal/form-adv-part-2a-wfam.pdf.